Jefferson William Tester

 Energy/Resource Related Problems – Thermal-hydraulic processes for geothermal energy extraction in subsurface rock reservoirs - Geothermal reservoir engineering (tracer transport and rock–water interactions in fractured geothermal reservoirs) - Geothermal heat pumps for integrated cooling and heating applications - Deep drilling in hard rock using chemical-assisted hydrothermal jets - Recovery of critical energy materials using supercritical fluid extraction - Thermochemical liquefaction and gasification processing of waste biomass feedstocks – Integrated energy systems analysis of renewable biomass and geothermal including life cycle and technoeconomic assessment

-Applied Thermodynamics and Kinetics – Chemical kinetics in supercritical fluids - Molecular simulations of condensed matter - Properties of aqueous organic and electrolyte mixtures for thermal energy storage and power cycle applications - Rock-water interactions in hydrothermal environments - Salt crystallization/dissolution phenomena in supercritical water - Crystallization/dissolution phenomena in supercritical water
+Applied Thermodynamics and Kinetics – Chemical kinetics and phase equilibria in hydrothermal and supercritical media - Molecular simulations of condensed matter – Thermodynamic and transport properties of aqueous organic and electrolyte mixtures for thermal energy recovery and storage and power cycle applications.

 Teaching Interests